daviddozie/KodeCamp_30_Days_Challenge/README.md

-this is the Kodecamp day 1 task and it's about creating a personal portfolio, that comprises of INTRODUCTION.
+this is the Kodecamp day 6 task and it's about creating an interactive button
-PROJECT.
-CONTACT.